Pol-Ram/Pol-Ram/README.md

 ## 👨‍💻 About Me
 - 🌍 Based in France, originally from Ecuador 🇪🇨
 - 🎯 Focused on **embedded systems and communication protocols**
-- 🔭 Currently working on: Data telemetry for a Formula Student car
+- 🏎️ Currently working on: HiL (Hardware in the Loop) at Alpine Racing
 - 🌱 Learning: Embedded systems for automotive applications

 ---